list of marketo email invalid codes

 Flow:

-Next, set up a smart campaign that listens for hard bounce codes with a constraint on details that contains bounce reasons you often come across when evaluating email deliverability.
+Next, create a smart campaign that monitors hard bounce codes and filters for common bounce reasons when evaluating email deliverability.
 You’ll want to make sure that you have a filter for Email Invalid = False, see below example.

 Smart List: